Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.

-- The Yankees' 3.96 team ERA ranks sixth among all league pitching staffs.
+- The Yankees have a 3.94 team ERA that ranks sixth across all MLB pitching staffs.

-- Yankees pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Yankees pitchers combine to rank 17th in baseball in home runs allowed (170 total, 1.2 per game).

-- The right-hander's most recent appearance came on Wednesday against the Detroit Tigers, when he tossed six innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Thursday against the Detroit Tigers, the right-hander went 4 2/3 innings, giving up three earned runs while surrendering six hits.

+- The 27-year-old has an ERA of 4.56, with 8.9 strikeouts per nine innings, in 28 games this season.
+Opponents have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.